Funding Opportunities

 Harry Hawthorn Foundation Endowment

-The Harry Hawthorn Foundation for the Inculcation and Propagation of the Principles and Ethics of Fly-Fishing was established in 1953 during an angling expedition to Upper Campbell Lake.
+The Harry Hawthorn Foundation for the Inculcation and Propagation of the Principles and Ethics of Fly-Fishing was established in 1953 during an angling expedition at Upper Campbell Lake.
 It involved eight UBC professors and Roderick Haig-Brown, noted author and conservationist.
 At the end of the holiday, it was decided by a judiciary hearing that all ill-gotten gambling gains would be put towards a foundation to purchase books for UBC Library about the genteel sport of angling.
+All members agreed to the wise decision, and endowment income continues to be used to purchase materials on fly-fishing, game fishing and angling.
+Donating to this endowment is the perfect choice for the fishing enthusiast.

 Top